Jojodicus/dittrich.pro/content/setting-up-windows.md

 The video above will go into a lot more details about how each of these technologies works, but for a one-stop-solution, **enabling NVIDIA Reflex or AMD Anti-Lag** is the easiest method for a near-perfect result.

 {% admonition(type="info", title="Info") %}
 To combine latency reduction with the elimination of tearing (see [VRR](#VRR)), it can be beneficial to set a fps-limit slightly below the monitor's refresh rate.
-So, with a 144 Hz monitor, games can be capped to ~142 Hz at the driver level.
+So, with a 144 Hz monitor, games can be capped to ~142 Hz, preferrably within the game's engine, [RTSS](https://www.guru3d.com/page/rivatuner-rtss-homepage/) or at the driver level, in that order.
 This will ensure that both latency reduction and VRR are operating together.
 {% end %}

 #### Resizable BAR